-Table 4 exhibits the change in $\underline{\textbf{elderly}}$ households (age 55 and over) in the Calhoun PMA between 2010 and 2023.
+Table 4 exhibits the change in $\underline{\textbf{elderly}}$ households (age 55 and over) in the Calhoun PMA between 2010 and 2025.
 The increase in household formations age 55+ in the PMA has continued over a 10 year period and reflects the recent population trends and near term forecasts for population 55 and over.

-The increase in the rate of persons per household exhibited between 2010 and 2019 is forecasted to continue from around 1.72 to 1.75 between 2019 and 2023 within the PMA.
-The rate of change in person per household is based upon: (1) the increase in the number of retirement age population owing to an increase in the longevity of the aging process for the senior population, and (2) allowing for adjustments owing to divorce and death rates.
+The increase in the rate of persons per household exhibited between 2020 and 2022 is forecasted to continue from around 1.745 to around 1.77 between 2022 and 2025 within the PMA.
+The rate of change in persons per household is based upon (1) the increase in the number of retirement age population owing to an increase in the longevity of the aging process for the senior population, and (2) allowing for adjustments owing to divorce and death rates.

-The projection of household formations age 55 and over in the PMA between 2019 and 2021 exhibited a significant increase of 200 households age 55 and over per year or by approximately +2.13% per year.
+The projection of household formations age 55 and over in the PMA between 2020 and 2022 exhibited a significant increase of 413 households age 55 and over per year or by approximately +2.19% per year.
 The rate and size of the annual increase is considered to be very supportive of additional new construction LIHTC elderly apartment development, that targets the very low, low and moderate income elderly household population.